Britney Spears Wows And Worries Instagram When She Gets Close To The Clouds

 Superstar singer and entertainer Britney Spears is enjoying the scenery today, and she’s taking her 22.7 million Instagram followers along for the ride.

-The “Gimme More” singer posted a gorgeous shot of the sunset that featured a gorgeous blue, pink, orange, and yellow-toned sky with the sun partially obscured by light cloud cover.
-The silhouettes of several beautiful palm trees blew in the wind, and gentle waves also crashed into land.
+The “Gimme More” singer posted a gorgeous shot of a sunset that featured a gorgeous blue, pink, orange, and yellow-toned sky with the sun partially obscured by light cloud cover.
+The silhouettes of several beautiful palm trees blew in the wind and gentle waves also crashed into land.
 The accompanying video shot from a balcony showed several shots of the surrounding area.
-In one area, there was what looked like a forest, and then the other view showed the sun going down over the water partially obscured by clouds.
+In one area, there was what looked like a forest, while another view showed the sun — partially obscured by clouds — setting over the water.

-In her caption, Spears noted that she’s never been this close to the clouds in her whole life.
+In her caption, Britney noted that she’s never been this close to the clouds in her whole life.
 It is unclear precisely what the “Toxic” singer meant, but she obviously enjoyed her time outside enjoying the gorgeous views.

 In about an hour the singer’s post racked up nearly 55,000 likes and over 1,000 comments from her dedicated fans.
-Even posts without her in them tend to spur plenty of conversation on Spears’s social media.
+Even posts without her in them tend to spur plenty of conversation on her social media.
 A large number of followers left positive messages supporting the “If U Seek Amy” singer.

 “Queen of the sky!
 Love you,” replied a fan.